DongzeHE/scpca-docs/docs/getting_started.md

 - [Hemberg lab scRNA-seq course section on normalization methods](https://www.singlecellcourse.org/basic-quality-control-qc-and-exploration-of-scrna-seq-datasets.html#normalization-theory)
 - [Stegle _et al._ (2015) Computational and analytical challenges in single-cell transcriptomics](https://doi.org/10.1038/nrg3833).
 Includes a discussion of normalization and technical variance in scRNA-seq.
 - [Lun _et al._ (2016) Pooling across cells to normalize single-cell RNA sequencing data with many zero counts](https://doi.org/10.1186/s13059-016-0947-7)

+If you have ADT data from a CITE-seq experiment, please refer to the section [Special considerations for CITE-seq experiments](#special-considerations-for-cite-seq-experiments) below for information on how to normalize ADT counts.

 ### Dimensionality Reduction